quinnwai/file-system/Lab5/Lab5/ReadMe.txt

 ...RenameCommand...
- -Using the manually-inserted text and image files in client code -Valid inputs: rename image file as image file and text file as text file -Invalid inputs: Rename image file as text file and text file as image file
+ -Using the manually-inserted text and image files in client code -Rename image file and rename text file
- -Note: MacroCommand was tested through RenameCommand tests
+ -Note: MacroCommand was tested through RenameCommand tests, as the former must work if the latter does

 Extra Credit: CatDisplayCommand (see SharedCode directory)